Liviu Cornel Babeș: Death

 On 2 March 1989 Babeș set himself on fire on the Bradu ski slope at Poiana Brașov as a sign of protest against the communist regime.
-He left the message: „Stop Mörder!
+He left the message: „Stop Murder!
 Brașov = Auschwitz".
 He was taken to the Brașov county hospital, where he died two hours later.

 In Romania, according to Law no. 93, on 3 June 2007, Liviu Cornel Babeș was declared a hero.